r0831281/portfolio_ssg/jo-qu.com/content/about/index.md

 # Hi!
 My name is Jonas

 <p>I am a student at Thomas More, specializing in Applied Computer Science with a focus on Application Management.
-Additionally, I work as a system administrator at the <a href="https://mchinfo.be">Medical Center for General Practitioners</a>, where I am involved daily in setting up and supporting a wide range of hardware and software.
+Additionally, I work as a system administrator at the <a href="https://mchinfo.be" target="_blank">Medical Center for General Practitioners</a>, where I am involved daily in setting up and supporting a wide range of hardware and software.
 Together with my colleagues, I am also responsible for maintaining the internal network, VPNs, virtual machines, firewalls, and more.</p>

-You can download my CV here: [Download CV](/files/CV_Jonas_Quintiens.pdf)
+<p>You can download my CV here: <a href="/files/CV_Jonas_Quintiens.pdf" target="_blank">Download CV</a></p>

 ## My Journey